osg-htc/osdf-docs/docs/collaborators.md

 * If there is **no** identity registered with the email, you'll see a mostly empty page with the text "No results found".
     In this case, you will need to [invite your collaborator](#invite-collaborators-to-join-comanage) to register with COmanage.

-* If there is **one** identity registered with the email, you'll be automaticaly redirected to that identity's "CO Person" page.
+* If there is **one** identity registered with the email, you'll be automatically redirected to that identity's "CO Person" page.
     You can now add the collaborator to your COmanage group using this email, following the [instructions below](#add-collaborators-to-your-comanage-group).

 * If there are **multiple** identities registered with the email, you'll see a list of the identities registered with that email address.